-"Home Schooling" means to teach children at home, which is an option IF parents and/or legal guardians meet certain learning requirements.
+"Home Schooling" means you teach children at home, which is an option IF parents and/or legal guardians meet certain learning requirements.
+See link here.

-Immigration requirement for children to attend school
+Registering children to attend school

-If your study permit is valid for at least one year and you are enrolled at Assiniboine Community College, your minor children (18 years of age and younger) are eligible to attend elementary (early and middle) and secondary school, as if they were Canadian residents.
-You will need the following documentation for each child to enroll them in a primary (child care), elementary, or secondary school:
+If your study permit is valid and you are enrolled at Assiniboine Community College, your minor children (18 years of age and younger) are eligible to attend elementary (early and middle) and secondary school, as if they were Canadian residents.
+You will need documentation like the following for each child to enroll them in an elementary, or secondary school:

-- passport - passport stamp, visitor record, or a study permit indicating the day your child entered Canada - · immunization documents - birth certificate - · copies of the last two years of school report cards/marks/evaluations (optional but desirable) - · copy of the parents' Study or Work Permits.
+- passport - · passport stamp, visitor record, or study permit indicating the day your child entered Canada - · immunization documents - · birth certificate - copies of the last two years of school report cards/marks/evaluations (optional but desirable) - copy of the parents' Study or Work Permits.